+My video course “Retire on Social Security” seems like a natural outcome of my life experience.
 My life began with what is officially called “childhood emotional neglect”.
 In addition, I was terrorized every day.
 So my job was to be invisible.
 It may seem strange that because the environment at home was consistent I knew what to expect.
 But out in the real world I was bewildered and confused.
 I had no understanding of people, why they did the things they did.
 I had no self-esteem and no personal power.

 To a young child, neglect is trauma.